Toktogul Satylganov

 Toktogul Satylganov (1864 -1933)

-Toktogul Satylganov was born on October 25, 1864, in the family of a poor farmer in the Kushchu-Suu village, placed in the Ketmen-Tyube valley of the current Toktogul region.
-He was the most famous of the Kyrgyz “Akins” improvising poets and singers.
-The Kyrgyz town of Toktogul in the Jalal-Abad Region is named in his honor.
-His mother, Burma, was a talented and well-known professional mourner (koshokchu).
-She became the first mentor of Toktogul, awakening in him the desire to sing and compose.
 His parents were from a poor family and it was the miserable existence of his ancestors and neighbors that called in the akyn a sense of the struggle for justice and he became famous thanks to his courage to speak up.
-To speak only the truth and it was this sense of protest against the remnants of feudalism that ruined the great poet.
+The fact that he decided to speak only the truth and as a protest against the remnants of feudalism finally ruined the great poet.
 Toktogul’s fame spread rapidly among the peasants and also reached his enemies who did not like his satirical works and truth spoken aloud.
-He began to reveal corrupt and to defend the interests of the poor, exposing the vices of the rich in his works.
+He also began to reveal corruption and to defend the interests of the poor, exposing the vices of the rich in his works.

 Toktogul died in 1933 at the age of 69 in his village and was buried there.
 A monument was erected on the grave and a museum was opened in the same village.
 His son Babadzhan (from his second marriage) followed in his father’s footsteps and became an artist of the Toktogul District.
 The art of akyn, the great form of cultural representation of nomadic Kyrgyz people, was listed on the UNESCO Representative List of Intangible Cultural Heritage of Humanity in 2008.